-Since the start of the 5th Housing Element Cycle through the end of 2021, 2,758 housing units were constructed in Milpitas.
+Since the start of the 5th Housing Element Cycle through the end of 2021, 2,7583,034 housing units were constructed issued permits in Milpitas.
 While the City has permitted double the number of units needed to meet the above moderate-income RHNA, it has not issued sufficient permits to meet the goal in the moderate- and lower-income categories.
-These numbers reflect the challenges faced in building housing for low- and moderate-income categories with limited financial resources and higher dependence on market forces.
+These numbers reflect the challenges faced in building housing for low- and moderate-income categories with limited State and local funding to meet housing needs and financial resources and higher dependence on market forces.
+Likewise, the City's Affordable Housing Ordinance went into effect in 2018.
+Projects entitled before that date were not subject to the inclusionary requirement.